pbarnoux/modSortedInventoryTabs/README.md

 1.10 and version 1.08 of the game.
 I made it simple to do it through cherry-picking should a new release would be needed.

+###Gamepad controller

+As explained in [issue 2][issue_2], using a gamepad always trigger a quick sort before showing the HUD content.
+Mod sort output is totally bypassed by the HUD engine.

+###Ingame quick sort and filter features

+These features sorts the inventory using an algorithm coded inside action scripts.
+At the moment, this mod cannot override the game logic set in action scripts.
+Calling these features will always bypass this mod.

 ##Other mods

 Refer to the documentation on the [Nexus site][nexus].